 Study Design: Barbie Dolls and The Independent Variable

-You find that your daughter plays with the blonde Barbie dolls significantly more than she plays with the brunette Barbie dolls.
-So, you assume that she likes blonde Barbies more than brunette Barbies – right?
+You find that your daughter plays with the blonde Barbie dolls significantly more than the brunette Barbie dolls.
+So, you assume she likes blonde Barbies more than brunette Barbies – right?
 Not necessarily!

 Why?
-Since the blondes were typically wearing pink and the brunettes were typically wearing blue, you couldn’t know for sure whether your daughter enjoyed playing with the blonde Barbies because they were wearing pink or because of the color of their hair.
+Since the blondes were typically wearing pink and the brunettes were typically wearing blue, you couldn’t know for sure whether your daughter enjoyed playing with the blonde Barbies because they were wearing pink or because of their hair color.

 How would you know for sure that your daughter prefers blonde-haired Barbie dolls?
-You would have had to make the Barbies identical to each other aside from their hair color.
-AKA, you should have put all of the dolls in identical outfits so that hair color is the only difference tested in your experiment.
+Aside from their hair color, you would have had to make the Barbies identical to each other.
+AKA, you should have put all the dolls in identical outfits so that hair color is the only difference tested in your experiment.
 In science, we call this (the one detail that is changed) an “independent variable.”

-Let’s take a look at the study design in the Netflix documentary and decide whether it incorporated an independent variable.
+Let’s look at the study design in the Netflix documentary and decide whether it incorporated an independent variable.

 Their Study Design vs. Our Barbie Doll Study Design

 The producers of the show designed the study.
-Their aim was to find out how adhering to specific diets – namely, a healthy vegan diet and a healthy omnivorous diet – would affect the metabolic and cardiovascular health of their participants.
+They aimed to find out how adhering to specific diets – namely, a healthy vegan diet and a healthy omnivorous diet – would affect their participants’ metabolic and cardiovascular health.

-In an attempt to control for genetic differences in the diets’ effects, the producers used twins in their study.
-Over eight weeks, one twin would eat the vegan diet and the other twin would eat the omnivorous diet.
+To control for genetic differences in the diets’ effects, the producers used twins in their study.
+Over eight weeks, one twin would eat the vegan diet while the other would eat the omnivorous diet.
 Several sets of twins were enrolled.
-Their metabolic and cardiovascular health markers were tested before and after the diet period.
+Their metabolic and cardiovascular health markers were tested before and after the diet.

-The participants who followed the vegan diet saw more significant improvements in LDL-C than the omnivorous group.
+The vegan diet participants saw more significant improvements in LDL-C than the omnivorous group.
 LDL-C is an important cardiovascular health marker – having unhealthy levels is associated with heart attack risk, among other things.

 So, it sounds like the vegan diet was healthier than the omnivorous diet, right?
 Not so fast!
 Let’s check to make sure there is an independent variable.